History & sense of place

 Within Beijing’s hotel landscape, Hotel Xitan can therefore be read as an address of harmonious transition between the historic city and the contemporary one, between the international expectations of a five-star property and a more local sensibility.
 Its heritage is not necessarily that of a spectacular founding date; it is that of an art of receiving that privileges coherence, serenity and a strong sense of place.
 For the traveller, that nuance matters.
 It turns a simple urban stay into something more grounded, where the hotel becomes both a refuge from the city and a way of understanding it.

-The property and its Beijing setting
+The establishment and its address in Beijing

 Rooms and suites